Royal London Hospital archaeological excavation

 Subsequent research by our human osteologists revealed that in the early 19th century the hospital used their unclaimed deceased patients for dissection practice.
 This ground-breaking research and the story it revealed were the subject of a blockbuster exhibition at the Museum of London, Doctors, Dissection and Resurrection Men, and a bestseller book of the same name.

-We offer a comprehensive range of specialist services, from osteoarchaeology, forensic archaeology and environmental archaeology, to conservation, finds analysis and publication.
+We offer a wide range of specialist services, from osteoarchaeology and environmental archaeology, to conservation, finds analysis and publication.

 We assist our clients with placemaking throughout the planning and development process, drawing on the heritage of their sites.

-MOLA has produced over a hundred archaeological publications, ranging from academic monographs to popular books.
+Browse hundreds of our archaeological publications available to buy, ranging from academic monographs to popular books.